Ayyodeji/Customer-Churn-Prediction/README.md

 ## Dataset

 The dataset used in this project contains information about telecommunication customers, including various features and the churn status.
-The dataset is provided within the repository in the `data` directory.
+The dataset is provided within the repository: WA_Fn-UseC_-Telco-Customer-Churn.csv

 ## Resources